Spriting guide

 Edits

-Normal sprites that have been edited slightly in some way or another, such as by closing a mouth, adding a necklace or whatever.
+Normal sprites that have been edited slightly in some way or another, such as by closing a mouth, adding a prop or whatever.

 Overshades